pydjinni/pydjinni/docs/cmake.md

 # CMake

-PyDjinni comes with a CMake module that allows for easy integration of the interface generation in the CMake configuration step.
+PyDjinni comes with a CMake module that allows for easy integration of the interface generation in a CMake project configuration.

 ## Synopsis